Secrets Diamond Simulants are the most perfect diamond simulant, indistinguishable from a diamond with the naked eye.

 The weight of a diamond is expressed in carats.
 The word carat originates from the seeds of the carob tree, which are well known for their uniformity and consistent weight.
 Historically diamonds and gemstones were weighed against these seeds.
 Nowadays it is a bit more scientific.
 One carat is defined as one-fifth of a gram or 200 milligrams and because the carat is a measure of weight rather than size, two stones that have identical carat weights may actually appear very different depending on their exact geometry, proportions, and shape.
 In general, compact shapes such as round diamonds appear to be the smallest based on a comparison of carat weight and visual size, whereas longer gems such as emerald cuts or marquise shapes maximize the stone’s table with the illusion of greater size for the same carat weight.

-The specific weight of a Secrets simulated diamond is heavier than a diamond so we measure our stones in millimeters and cross reference that to a diamond carat size e.g. 6.5mm diameter simulated diamond is the same size as a 1carat diamond.
+The specific gravity and weight of a Secrets simulated diamond is heavier than a diamond so we measure our stones in millimeters and cross reference that to a diamond carat size eg: 6.5mm diameter simulated diamond is the same size as a 1 carat diamond.
+Therefore our carat equivalent weights referenced on our jewellery is an estimated equivalent diamond weight based on measurement.

 Whatever the size and shape of the raw material, a well-proportioned and well cut diamond optimizes refracted light which creates brilliance and fire.
 Diamonds are cut with facets, or separate flat surfaces, which follow a mathematical formula and are placed at precise angles in relation to each other.
 This relationship is designed to maximize the amount of light refracted through the diamond and thereby increase its sparkle and beauty.
 Secrets Diamond Simulants are cut using exactly the same methods as the diamond industry.
 Secrets use only the best master craftsmen and polishers to make sure every stone is cut to perfection.